Philippines President Who Compared Himself To Hitler Wants To Jail Kids

 Comparing yourself to Hitler is never a good look for a politician.
-Neither is publicly stating on the world stage that you wish to jail nine-year-olds.
+Neither is publicly stating on the world stage that you wish to jail 9-year-olds.
 Yet Philippines President Rodrigo Duterte has been found guilty of both.

-The controversial hardliner has upset the apple cart in a big way by leading the drive for the age of criminal responsibility in the Philippines to be lowered from 15 to nine.
+The controversial hardliner has upset the apple cart in a big way by leading the drive for the age of criminal responsibility in the Philippines to be lowered from 15 to 9.

-As part of his ongoing war on the brutal drug gangs which are ravishing the country the President is leading a campaign for children to be charged the same as adults who face similar drug related crimes.
+As part of his ongoing war on the brutal drug gangs which are ravishing the country, the president is leading a campaign for children to be charged the same as adults who face similar drug-related crimes.

 At the moment only those over the age of 15 will be charged as adults.
-Duterte initially wanted the threshold dropped to include anyone aged nine and over.
-After suffering pushback from campaigners and politicians he eventually proposed that only those aged 12 and over could be thrown in jail.
+Duterte initially wanted the threshold dropped to include anyone aged 9 and over.
+After suffering pushback from campaigners and politicians, he eventually proposed that only those aged 12 and over could be thrown in jail.

 The proposed legislation could result in kids being arrested and detained in adult detention centers which are both dangerous and extremely overcrowded.

-The President’s logic is that at the moment criminal gangs are getting away with using young children as drug mules because they know the youngsters will not be imprisoned if caught.
+The president’s logic is that at the moment, criminal gangs are getting away with using young children as drug mules because they know the youngsters will not be imprisoned if caught.

 Activists are alarmed that the policy, which is yet to be approved by the Senate, would unfairly discriminate against children from impoverished backgrounds who have little to no choice when it comes to being recruited by the gangs who terrorize their neighborhoods.

-The Guardian reports that Bayan Muna representative Carlos Zarate condemned the bill as “anti-child and anti-poor”.
+The Guardian reports that Bayan Muna representative Carlos Zarate condemned the bill as “anti-child and anti-poor.”

 “You don’t help victimized and marginalized children by branding them as criminals and limiting their options while growing up,” said Zarate.